8125345/Object_Recognition/README.md

 decision/*.cpp.  be used to implement Decision

-opencv_loadmodel  be used to implement Load MLP model by opencv'dnn
+opencv_loadmodel/*.cpp  be used to implement Load MLP model by opencv'dnn

-SSD-CAFFE.  be used to implement train ship dataset in ssd network
+SSD-CAFFE/.  be used to implement train ship dataset in ssd network

 get_wh.py get image' width height depth and write in txt